tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

    1. A Pedersen commitment (33 bytes).
    2. A range proof (over 5KB at this time).
 2. Transaction inputs, which are just output references (32 bytes).
-3. Transaction fees in clear text
+3. Transaction fees, in clear text
 4. Transaction "proofs", which include for each transaction:
    1. The excess commitment sum for the transaction (33 bytes).
    2. A signature generated with the excess (71 bytes average).
-5. A block header includes Merkle trees and proof of work (about 250 bytes).
+5. A block header that includes Merkle trees and proof of work (about 250 bytes).

 The Grin header: